Entry has to be made in NTRQ for the 2A03 chip.

-All data for NTRQ is stored in a 8kB SRAM (.sav) file.
+All data for NTRQ is stored in a 8kB (8192 bytes) SRAM (.sav) file.
 Be sure to check that your emulator doesn't compress the SRAM file.
 The most recent version of the "NTRQ format" itself— how the SRAM is "laid-out", as Baldwin puts it —was last revised in NTRQ 1.6, released 01 Jul 2010.

 The NTRQ ROM can be patched with custom DMCs and SRAM files can be converted into NSFs with included command line utilities.

 Submitting .zip files containing the patched rom together with the .sav file is allowed.

 Please make sure to put in the license.txt inside your .zip as well so it's legal!